romelperez/noxtron/README.md

 ## Features

-- It uses the [monaco-editor](https://microsoft.github.io/monaco-editor), and it requires different HTML and JavaScript files, so it needs to be configured with a module bundler like [Webpack](https://webpack.js.org) or [ESBuild](https://esbuild.github.io).
-- Only the playground app requires external libraries.
-The sandbox app does not require any library or framework so it is very small.
+- It is consumed using UMD distribution files for the browser.
+No bundler is needed.
+  But it is required to have two HTML entry files, one for the playground app and another for the sandbox app.
+Each file will have to import their respective libraries.
+- It uses the [monaco-editor](https://microsoft.github.io/monaco-editor) to render, edit, and transpile the source code in JavaScript and TypeScript respectively.
+- Since the editor and transpilers have a large file sizes, they are loaded dynamically.
+  Because the configured sandboxes source codes and type definitions may also take a large file size, it is recommended to lazy load them using [code splitting](https://webpack.js.org/guides/code-splitting).
+- There are no provided tools to format, lint, and test sandboxes source code in CI environments.

+### Applications

+- The playground app will persist in the browser URL the state of the controls and the source code of the sandbox so it can be easily shared with more people.
+- The playground app can be used in two modes.
+  - In "predefined" mode, it will show an specific configured sandbox.
+    The sandbox source code can be edited but it will not be persisted in the browser URL.
+  - In "custom" mode, the sandbox will use the current source code in the editor and persist the code in the URL.
+(See [Maximum length of a URL in different browsers](https://www.geeksforgeeks.org/maximum-length-of-a-url-in-different-browsers).)
+- The JavaScript and TypeScript transpilers will only throw for syntax errors.
+  Type errors will only be shown in the interface.
+- The editor is not editable in mobile browsers.
+But the app can be used in mobile.
+- The toolbar controls are not available for mobile browsers.

+### Sandboxes

+A sandbox is a named code snippet which represents an independent and isolated functionality use case.

-- The sandboxes source code should be written in ES modules.
-The sandbox app can be setup to allow packages to be imported via `import` in the sandboxes source code.
+- The sandboxes source codes should be written in ES2018 and ES modules.
+They will be transpiled to ES2015 using the JavaScript or TypeScript transpiler respectively.
+- The sandbox app can be setup to allow certain packages to be imported via `import` in the sandboxes source code.
+For example:
+  - External packages such as [React](https://reactjs.org) and [Solid](https://www.solidjs.com).
+  - Application packages such as design system components or business logic functionalities.
 - For TypeScript sandboxes, the packages type definitions need to be provided as JavaScript strings.
 Since the editor, JavaScript transpiler, and TypeScript transpiler are in browser, there is no way to access the file system.
 There are tools like